csdear/csd-jekyll/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: "You're up and ruining it!"
+title: "You're Up and Ruining It!"
 published: true
 category : Sawdust
 author : "Jack Flash"
 ---
-6
-BLAH BLAH This is now with the Prose edit.
+The first boilerplate blog entry stub.
-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+"Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).""

 ![_config.yml]({{ site.baseurl }}/images/config.png)